microsoft/code-push/cli/README.md

 1. Create a [CodePush account](#account-creation) push using the CodePush CLI
 2. Register your [app](#app-management) with CodePush, and optionally [share it](#app-collaboration) with other developers on your team
-3. CodePush-ify your app and point it at the deployment you wish to use ([Cordova](http://github.com/Microsoft/cordova-plugin-code-push) and [React Native](http://github.com/Microsoft/react-native-code-push))
+3. CodePush-ify your app and point it at the deployment you wish to use ([Cordova](http://github.com/Microsoft/cordova-plugin-code-push), [React Native](http://github.com/Microsoft/react-native-code-push) and [NativeScript](http://github.com/EddyVerbruggen/nativescript-code-push))
 4. [Release](#releasing-updates) an update for your app
 5. Check out the [debug logs](#debugging-codepush-integration) to ensure everything is working as expected
 6. Live long and prosper! ([details](https://en.wikipedia.org/wiki/Vulcan_salute))